-NEET 2019 Latest News and Updates: The medical aspirants appearing for National Eligibility cum Entrance Test (NEET) can check the latest news and updates of NEET 2019 to clear their doubts.
+NEET 2019 Latest News and Updates - National Eligibility cum Entrance Test (NEET) aspirants can check the latest news and updates of NEET 2019 to clear their doubts.
 From this year, the Ministry of Health and Family Welfare (MoHFW) has announced some major changes in NEET which led the students in confusions regarding the mode of exam, timings, registration, question papers, eligibility criteria and more.
 As per the NEET latest updates, NTA has notified that photograph uploaded in the application form without name, date and white background are accepted for this year.
 The applications of such aspirants will not be rejected.
 For more updates and other news, Careers360 brings an article on NEET 2019 latest news and updates for appearing students and parents, right from the beginning of the academic session.

 Latest:[Know your Chances for NEET All India, Central, Deemed Universities and State Counsellings through NEET]- NEET College Predictor

 As per the order of the Supreme Court of India in May 2016, NEET will be the only medical entrance examination for admission to around 90,000 MBBS, BDS and AYUSH courses offered by the government, private, deemed and central university/colleges in India.
 NEET 2019 will be conducted on May 5, in pen and paper mode.
 Being the Institute of National Importance, AIIMS, New Delhi and JIPMER, Puducherry can conduct their own entrance examination namely AIIMS MBBS and JIPMER MBBS, respectively.